sprintui/SprintUi-Framework/README.md

 This argument functions similarly to the `EXCLUDES` setting in `pages.sui` but is applied temporarily during the build process.

-5. Finally deploying on a server:

-### Deploying on Apache Server

-If you're deploying on an Apache server, follow these additional steps to ensure the framework works correctly.
-Create an `.htaccess` file in your project root directory with the provided content.

-**Note:** In production, your assets might not load correctly because they are being called from a route called `/assets`, which is not physical.
-To fix this, create a physical folder and bring all asset files there.

-### Deploying with Express Server

-If you're using Express for deployment, copy the provided code.
-Modify the code according to your project structure and ensure that the necessary packages (`express`, `fs`, and `path`) are installed using `npm install express fs path`.
-Adjust the port number (`3000` in this example) based on your requirements.

 # Learning SprintUI (suip)